 The Marketing Context

 Marketing as a function has been undergoing radical changes, recently, due to advancements in digital, web, data, analytics and automation.
 The fundamentals, though, have always remained the same – communicate effectively to gain revenue and market share.
-With a dire need of differentiation in noisy marketplace, marketers have always been looking for new technologies and solution to position the companies better in front of their consumers, Virtual reality is one of such innovations, which if adopted comprehensively and 360 degree – the holistic marketing way, will surely create unique experiences for the customers.
+With a dire need of differentiation in noisy marketplace, marketers have always been looking for new technologies and solution to position the companies better in front of their consumers, Virtual reality is one among such innovations, which if adopted comprehensively and 360 degree – the holistic marketing way, will surely create unique experiences for your customers.

-Virtual reality has immense potential to transform the way we are experiencing things today, it can extend anywhere to experiencing The Himalayas through Virtual headsets while being in office to doing meditation or yoga on a beach using VR headsets.
+It has immense potential to transform the way we are experiencing things today, it can extend anywhere from experiencing The Himalayas through Virtual headsets while being in office to doing meditation or yoga on a beach using VR headsets.

 The major challenge faced by marketers today is around awareness and engagement with the brand, the promises which VR brings to the table is that it’s going to be immersive, impactful, unique and memorable experiences for your customers.

 The rise in mobility is a fact today, virtual experiences, nowadays are often, clubbed together with your mobile devices.
 For instance, Lenovo recently launched its flagship mobile handset “Vibe X3” for the year, they tried taking this experience to a new high by redefining virtual reality as “Theatre max” experience, surely, with some added features, Samsung, recently launched Galaxy Gear VR in similar lines.
 YouTube, currently has the 360-degree video option to experience VR, too.
 Therefore, for marketers focusing unique experiences through VR on mobile devices is the need of the hour.

 Who is taking Virtual Reality seriously?

 Being early adopters of virtual reality, here are a few organizations who are considering VR as a significant step in their brand’s journey: